 A final caution about pruning is that very young rose plants need time to grow before they are cut back a lot.
 If you’re planting bare-root roses, skip the first two pruning seasons altogether, other than thinning and removing dead wood, and deadheading the flowers.
 This allows the plant to fill out and develop its natural shape, and is particularly crucial for roses that only bloom on old wood.

 Above all, always remember that roses are meant to be enjoyed.
-Don’t let them become intimidating tyrants or slave drivers.
+Don’t let them become intimidating tyrants.
 Think of the old roses that survived forgotten in abandoned cemeteries for centuries, and trust that yours will forgive a little benign neglect and flourish.

 Thanks to Peter Beales, Graham Stuart Thomas, Liz Druitt,